noisyass2/SublimeCadenceSkill/README.md

 ## Installation

-Install it with package control [Cadence Skill](https://packagecontrol.io/packages/CadenceSkill), or copy all files to Packages/User directory.
+Install [Cadence Skill](https://packagecontrol.io/packages/Cadence%20Skill) with package control, or copy all files to Packages/User directory.

 <a href='http://www.pledgie.com/campaigns/21855'><img alt='Click here to lend your support to: noisyass2 and make a donation at www.pledgie.com !' src='http://www.pledgie.com/campaigns/21855.png?skin_name=chrome' border='0' /></a>